semaphoreci/docs/caching-dependencies_5bc09f3b042863158cc75977.md

 Command `cache delete gems-master` removes the archive under `gems-master` key from cache.
 Also, the `cache clear` command is used to clear project's dependency cache.

+## Summary

+The `cache store` command is responsible for adding new archive to the cache.
+An existing archive can not be updated, but its key can be used to delete it and store its new version.

+Additionally, to